 Students should have some familiarity with concepts from research design and statistics.
 Generally, exposure to these concepts occurs during the first year course at a typical PhD program in political science.
 Students should have at least some exposure to the R computing environment.
 The more familiarity with R the better.

 Required Reading Material

 1. Matloff, Norman.
 2011.
 Art of R Programming: A Tour of Statistical Software Design. no starch press.
-This book will be provided as part of the course material.

 2. Hastie, Trevor, Robert Tibshirani, and Jerome Friedman.
 The Elements of Statistical Learning Data Mining, Inference, and Prediction.
 Springer Series in Statistics.